Layr-Labs/hokulea/canoe/README.md

 * All derived blobs are correct, and
 * Malicious certificates were discarded.

-## Usage Case 2 - blob validity check on L1
+### 4.2 Blob Validity In Ethereum

 Another way to use Canoe is to verify the certificate validity proof on L1 directly.
-L1 must be able to construct $(f, s, C, O)$ or its equivalent.
+L1 must be able to construct $(f, s, C, O, I)$ or its equivalent.
 For instance, if we were to convert a L1 inbox to a smart contract.
 Let $f$ be the verifier contract, $C$ be eigenda certificate to be queued into the deriviation pipeline, $O$ be true.
 We need to ensure $s$ is at some block number higher than the L1 block number whose stake is used to disperse the EigenDA blob.
 It is achieved by checking the reference block number within the eigenda certificate is smaller than the block number with block hash $s$.### 4.2 Direct L1 Certificate Verification

 Protocols can also verify `P` **directly on Ethereum**: